 It was recovered safely after being left behind in a Japanese restaurant in ’75 and survived a surreptitious, camera-bag knife-attack on board a South Indian bus in Madras in ’77.

-It’s now a bit battered and worn, has been to the repair shop 2 or 3 times over the past 3 decades (thank you, Chris Wood) but is still functioning near-perfectly.
+It’s now a bit battered and worn, has been to the repair shop 2 or 3 times more recently (thank you, Chris Wood) and is still functioning near-perfectly.

 I have to confess that I picked up a nice condition OM-1 ‘MD’ black body (ser. no. 149878), for whenever old-trusty “gave up the ghost”.

 The OM-1 also survived being supplanted by a near-mint black body OM-4 that I impulsively bought in the early 2000s.
 Fortunately I saw the error of my ways and re-sold the battery-draining OM-4.

 So I guess this stacks up as a wee homage to my trusty OM-1.